MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/what-s-new-for-admins-in-office-for-mac.md

 ## Languages

-All the [supported languages](https://support.microsoft.com/office/26d30382-9fba-45dd-bf55-02ab03e2a7ec#ID0EAABAAA=Mac&ID0EAACAAA=Mac) in Office for Mac are now included as part of the installer package (.pkg) file.
+All the [supported languages](https://support.microsoft.com/office/26d30382-9fba-45dd-bf55-02ab03e2a7ec#ID0EAABAAA=Mac&ID0EAACAAA=Mac) in Office for Mac are included as part of the installer package (.pkg) file.
 There aren't separate installer package files for each language.
 This means that admins can't choose which language to deploy to users.
 Instead, the language is chosen during the installation based on the System Preferences settings.
 If none of the language settings are supported by Office, Office installs in English.
 All the languages get installed, which means users can easily [switch to a different language](https://support.microsoft.com/office/f5c54ff9-a6fa-4348-a43c-760e7ef148f8#ID0EACAAA=MacOS&ID0EAACAAA=MacOS&OfficeVersion=macOS) without having to reinstall Office.

 ## Features